 Finding Your Perfect Saddle: An Engineer's Approach

-After fitting thousands of cyclists, I've developed a methodical approach to finding the right saddle:
+After fitting thousands of cyclists, I've developed a methodical approach:

-The engineering evolution continues at a rapid pace.
-Current research frontiers that excite me include:
+The engineering evolution continues.
+Current research frontiers that excite me:

-The quest for the most comfortable road bicycle saddle represents one of cycling's greatest engineering success stories-creating the optimal interface between human and machine.
+The quest for the most comfortable road bike saddle is one of cycling's greatest engineering success stories—creating the optimal interface between human and machine.

-The most significant advancement has been the shift from subjective design to data-driven engineering based on pressure mapping, blood flow measurements, and anatomical research.
-This transformation has made genuine comfort accessible to virtually all cyclists.
+The biggest advancement has been the shift from subjective design to data-driven engineering based on pressure mapping, blood flow measurements, and anatomical research.
+That transformation has made genuine comfort accessible to virtually all cyclists.

 After 20+ years in this industry, what amazes me most is how engineering principles have definitively solved problems that plagued cyclists for generations.
 The numbness, pain, and discomfort once considered "just part of cycling" have been engineered away through scientific understanding of the human-machine interface.